 - Have instructions on safe use.

 - All new toys have to bear a CE mark (to show that toy safety standards are met), the name and address of the manufacturers and other requirements.

 Videos and DVDs

 If you regularly trade in second-hand goods you have to register your business premises.
 You can get an application form from Number One Riverside, Smith Street, Rochdale OL16 1XU.

-consumers are legally entitled to expect that any items sold
+If you are trading at car boot sales, consumers are legally entitled to expect that any items sold are:

 - As described